To graduate, students are required to earn 90 ECTS credits in total as follows:

 Classes are held during evenings and weekends, leaving weekdays free for employment or internship.

-The MBM – MSc in Business Management can be completed in one year by attending classes six to eight evenings plus one weekend per month, or you can complete it at a slower pace by taking up to a maximum of two years.
+The MBM – MSc in Business Management can be completed in 13 months by attending classes six to eight evenings plus two weekends per month, or you can complete it at a slower pace by taking up to a maximum of two years.